jeremy0919/AIMI-Automation/ReadMe.txt

 How to run:
-    1: navigate to assignments/dist and open index.html
+    1: navigate to assignments/dist and open index.html in a web browser
-    2: Nothing else should be needed to run

 How to modify:
     1: ensure ruby is isntalled